johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/Shadowing.md

 we're technically talking about is shadowing the token collections _of_ those components or elements.

-Some additional notes about shadowing:

-- TODO: Add any supplementary details here.

 ## What Are the Benefits of Shadowing?

 As previously described, shadowing is a way to extend or override tokens, allowing you to easily